flutter/website/src/catalog/samples/animated-list.md

 its animated list.
 It uses the key to call the insertItem and removeItem methods defined by AnimatedListState.

-Try this app out by creating a new project with `flutter create` and replacing the contents of `lib/main.dart` with the code that follows.
+Try this app out by creating a new project with `flutter create` and replacing the contents of `lib/main.dart` with the following code.

 ```dart
 // Copyright 2017 The Chromium Authors.
 All rights reserved.